 “You will not certainly die,” the infamous serpent hisses, “for God knows that when you eat from [the fruit] your eyes will be open, and you will be like God, knowing good and evil.”
 Ah, ‘like’ God, but not truly as God, for they will have the knowledge without any of the power to resist the evil that they know, as only God in His infinite wisdom and love is capable.
 In any case, this is a damned lie, because after eating from the fruit Adam and Eve can no longer live forever in paradise, so they will die, and their children will die as well, and their children’s children, and each generation will be ripe with spiritual and physical death and decay.
 Being unable to understand the consequences of their actions, however, Adam and Eve ate of the fruit.
 And so evil was introduced into the world.

 After eating from the fruit, Adam and Eve were ashamed that they were naked, and tried to sew together fig leaves and hide in the garden to shield themselves.
 Now they are afraid that God will see their nakedness and their betrayal.
 God already knows this happened, of course, but still He asks them, “Where are you?
 Who told you that you were naked?
 Have you eaten from the tree that I commanded you not to eat from?”
 He already knows the answer, but He wants to hear it straight from them.
-Can you imagine how painful it must be for God to know that hundreds of generations of His creation will suffer because of this?
+Can you imagine how painful it must be for God to know that thousands of generations of His creation will suffer because of this?
 And yet still the respectful questions, still the demand for honesty.
 He could have exposed them and declared them naked and cursed them on the spot, but He asks them questions first.
 It’s almost like He’s asking, “Why didn’t you trust Me?”
 It’s certainly a very convicting question.

 Then comes the blame game that continues to this day.
 “This woman you put here with me,” Adam starts, “she gave me some fruit from the tree, and I ate it.”
 Already we see the accusations of being a temptress that will later plague women in the church.